chengtchris1/portfolio-next/_portfolio/Compass.md

 ---
 title: 'Compass'
 excerpt: 'Compass is a project led by SF Civic Tech, to which I am an active contributor.
-The project aims to streamline the collection of Individualized Education Plan (IEP) data, benefiting approximately 10% of students in the San Francisco Unified School District (SFUSD).'
+The project aims to streamline the collection of Individualized Education Plan (IEP) data, benefiting approximately 10% of students in the San Francisco Unified School District (SFUSD) who are on an IEP.'
 coverImage:
     - '/assets/portfolio/Compass-1.png'
     - '/assets/portfolio/Compass-2.png'